Raiondesu/vue-functional-props/README.md

 Returns a type-safe functional component builder with the following methods:
 - `withProps` - identical to [the exported `withProps`](#withprops), but accepts only one argument - props definition.
 Returns the same object as the `component` function.
-- `emits` - accepts a map of event declaration like [this](https://github.com/Raiondesu/eventhoven#eventmapevents).
+- `emits` - accepts a map of event declaration like [this](https://v3.vuejs.org/guide/component-custom-events.html#defining-custom-events).
+Unfortunately, only object event delcaration is supported at the moment.
 Returns the same object as the `component` function.
 - `setup` - accepts the functional component itself, providing type-safety.
 Returns the component itself.
 Must be called last.

 ```ts